 Sponsored by the Caxton Club.
+June Midday Program Join the Caxton Club and Joseph Hone for his presentation on “The Book Forger.”
 Let us clue you in.
 Composer Jerome Kern of Showboat and “The Way You Look Tonight” fame was an amazing book collector.
-And kern is going to figure prominently into the remarkable story you’ll be hearing … but it will be kern not Kern, for the composer […]
+And kern is going to figure prominently into […]

 The Caxton Club